 But there are other technologies that can be used for many different air cleaning purposes.
-UV Light only air purifiers, in comparison to air purifiers that also have True HEPA filters, typically target and sterilize mold and mildew growth within 15-30 minutes of exposure to be truly effective.
+UV Light only air purifiers, in comparison to air purifiers that also have HEPA filter based media, typically target and sterilize mold and mildew growth within 15-30 minutes of exposure to be truly effective.

 UV-C light, one of three types of ultraviolet light, is commonly used in air purification.
 When properly utilized and given enough exposure, this invisible form of light can safely target and kill mold and mildew.